Savory Muffins with Kale and Chives (Don’t Tell Anyone They’re Vegan)

 chives and kale on a blue gingham cloth

 For a spring meal, a simple soup, fresh salad, and savory muffins filled with garden kale and chives is just the ticket.
-With basic pantry ingredients like flour, baking powder (you can use homemade!), and your favorite plant-based milk, this vegan recipe comes together in a jiffy (with no boxed mix needed).
+With basic pantry ingredients, this vegan recipe comes together in a jiffy (with no boxed mix needed).

 Related: Make These Gluten-Free Apple Cinnamon Muffins for Breakfast